smaremanda/add-in-docs/essentials/create-a-task-pane-add-in-with-napa.md

-You can also build a task pane add-in using [Visual Studio](http://msdn.microsoft.com/en-us/library/a23c5ce8-6de3-40f6-a86a-85d3592bef3e%28Office.15%29.aspx) or a[text editor](http://msdn.microsoft.com/en-us/library/d5411d35-9ef6-4e21-ba2b-4d2b1ee81359%28Office.15%29.aspx).
+You can also build a task pane add-in using [Visual Studio](http://msdn.microsoft.com/en-us/library/a23c5ce8-6de3-40f6-a86a-85d3592bef3e%28Office.15%29.aspx) or a [text editor](http://msdn.microsoft.com/en-us/library/d5411d35-9ef6-4e21-ba2b-4d2b1ee81359%28Office.15%29.aspx).
 If you're not sure which tool to use, see [Development basics](../overview/platform-overview.md#StartBuildingApps_DevelopmentBasics).

 ## Prerequisites